VERIFY BEFORE RELYING

 Can I bring notes into the Pearson VUE testing center?

 No. You cannot bring any study materials into the testing room.
-Pearson VUE provides a dry-erase board (or scratch paper) that you can use during the exam.
-You can write on it before the timer starts, which is why memorizing the day count table and documentary stamp rates the night before is valuable.
+Use only the dry-erase board or scratch paper the testing center provides, and follow proctor instructions on when you may write on it.
+That is why memorizing the day count table and documentary stamp rates the night before is valuable.
 The exam day guide covers the full check-in process and what is and is not allowed.

 What calculator can I bring?